BPPV - Benign Paroxysmal Positional Vertigo

 - Patient is rapidly moved through the sitting position (Position 1) to lying on the opposite or unaffected side (maintaining same head rotation) with nose pointed to the ground.
 Position is again maintained for 3 minutes or till the vertigo and nystagmus subsides.
 This maneuver moves the debris towards exit of the canal.

 A final way to treat posterior canal BPPV is the Foster Half-Somersault (A comparison of two home exercises for benign positional vertigo: Half somersault versus Epley Maneuver.
 Audiol Neurotol Extra 2012;2:16-23).
+Watch video here.
+This maneuver is probably the most feasible to perform in situations where laying down is not possible (ie, at work or in a public place).

 - While kneeling, the head is quickly tipped upward and back.